 Sure, tailoring doesn’t seem as cool as throwing knives or playing an instrument.
-But, if there’s one way to help maintain your badass appearance, it’s by learning to tailor your own clothes.
+But, among life skills to help maintain your badass appearance, tailoring your own clothes is one impressive skill.

-Learning to make adjustments, or tailor, your clothing to your body type can help you look your best, which in turn makes you feel more confident.
+Learning to make adjustments or tailor your clothing to your body type can help you look your best, which in turn makes you feel more confident.
 And confidence is badass.
 You don’t have to buy expensive clothes or be in the best shape, either.
 Adjusting the clothes you already have to fit your frame will go a long way toward making you feel good and that will translate to improving your other skills like public speaking, story telling, and negotiation, as well.

 I friggin’ love Stylish D’s tailoring videos:

 No sewing machine?
 I didn’t have one either.
 I bought this badass machine (available on Amazon) a few months ago and it’s been absolutely awesome to work with and hone this new skill.

 Let’s not go all Rex Kwan Do here.
 This isn’t about being a super macho douche.
-It’s about being able to defend yourself or your family when push comes to shove (literally), and it’s one valuable skill.
+It’s about being able to physically protect yourself or your family when push comes to shove (literally), and it’s one valuable skill.

 Successfully defending yourself has a lot more to do with learning how to move in a fight than landing the perfect left hook on the button.
-Almost all martial arts will teach you how to move; whether it’s BJJ, Judo (my personal favorite), Kali, boxing, or Muay Thai, they’ll all teach you basic self defense skills, so it’s just a matter of choosing the self defense classes that appeal the most.
+Almost all martial arts will teach you how to move; whether it’s BJJ, Judo (my personal favorite), Kali, Krav Maga, boxing, or Muay Thai.
+They’ll all teach you basic self defense skills, so it’s just a matter of choosing the self defense classes that appeal the most.

 We’re not talking about pandemic-woodworking here.
-We’re talking about real carpentry; framing, roofing, finish work — the real stuff.
+We’re talking about real carpentry; a new skill involving framing, roofing, finish work — the real stuff.
 (No disrespect, woodworkers, but you can’t build a home out of cutting boards!)

-Having the skills to look at a set of plans, determine what you need, and build a structure that will hold up to harsh weather while keeping your family safe is the epitome of badass.
+Having the skills to look at a set of plans, determine what you need, and build a structure that will hold up to harsh weather while keeping your family safe will come in handy.
 Sadly, it’s a skill society is starting to lack.
 But, if you’re good at it, it can be a very rewarding career and a skill you’ll have your entire life.

 Larry Haun was the best, and his book The Very Efficient Carpenter (available on Amazon) changed the way I worked.
 Check him out: